Driving in Banff: 10 Things You Should Know

 Standish Towing & Recovery offers 24-hour roadside service in Banff and the surrounding area.
 1-800-701-7410.

-Most of the commercial areas in Banff National Park will have cellphone coverage.
+Most of the commercial areas in Banff National Park will have cell phone coverage.
 The Icefields Parkway will have spotty cell phone coverage closer to Jasper.
 Do not plan to have cell service in the backcountry or high elevation.

 10. Is It Better to Drive Myself or Take a Shuttle in Banff National Park?

 The recommended way to drive around Banff National Park is to park and use transit or a shuttle service.
-To encourage visitors to park their vehicles the transit and shuttle systems are designed to be cheaper and more efficient than driving.
+To encourage visitors to park their vehicles, the transit and shuttle systems are designed to be cheaper and more efficient than driving.
 Read our article How to Get From Banff to Lake Louise: Driving, Parking, Shuttles, and Tours for help using the shuttle system.

 Is There Anything Else I Should Know?